The Mind-Gut Connection – How Your Gut Microbiome Controls Your Behavior

 What you eat is one of the most important factors influencing your health.
-The foods you eat is broken down and transformed by your gut microbiome to nourish the rest of your body.
+The foods you eat are broken down and transformed by your gut microbiome to nourish the rest of your body.

-You read that right – it’s your gut microbiome that’s digesting a majority of your food.
+You read that right – it’s your gut microbiome that’s digesting the majority of your food.

-Depending on what microbes are inhabiting in your gut right now, they can take the food you eat and metabolize it into beneficial nutrients or harmful metabolites.
+Depending on what microbes are inhabiting your gut right now, they can take the food you eat and metabolize it into beneficial compounds or harmful metabolites.
 Your microbes also neutralize compounds from food, like oxalates from nuts and spinach digestion.

 For example, neurotransmitter production in the brain is dependent on specific proteins, vitamins, and minerals.
 Your brain needs a balanced intake of complex carbohydrates, proteins, and vitamins to keep you at your best.5 Folic acid, for instance, is critical for brain function and cognition.
 Your microbes are responsible for metabolizing your food to keep a steady supply of folic acid flowing to the brain.
-If microbes aren’t fed properly, their ability to create specific vitamins, like folate, decreases and can impacts neurotransmitters synthesis.
+If microbes aren’t fed properly, their ability to create specific vitamins, like folate, decreases which can impact neurotransmitter synthesis.
 This leaves your brain struggling to communicate and the dreaded “brain fog” settles in.